Package Leaflet: Information for the User

 Cutaneous use, exclusively on intact skin.

-Apply directly to the affected area and do not rub.
+Apply directly to the area to be treated and without rubbing

 Wash your hands after each application.

-Hold the spray 20 centimeters away from the skin and press the valve, keeping the container in a vertical position for a few seconds and wait for it to evaporate, without rubbing or massaging.
+Keep the spray about 20 centimeters from the skin and press the valve, keeping the container in a vertical position for a few seconds, and wait for it to evaporate, without rubbing or massaging.
 Wash your hands after each application.

-Reflex Spray is contraindicated in children and adolescents under 12 years.
+Reflex Spray is contraindicated in children and adolescents under 12 years of age.

 If you use more Reflex Spray than you should